 are expecting revenues in the next 3 months to be above 2019 levels are classified as being in recovery

-The first Figure shows that Utah remains in the boom territory in
+The first Figure shows that Utah remains in the boom territory in October with current revenues

-figure) relative to the past three months.
 Current revenues remain higher than this time in 2019 and expectations are for revenues to remain above

 (Note: to minimize the effect of outliers, this figure presents median values.)

 The second figure shows strong economic growth across industries, which all are in or close to boom

 territory.
 The last remaining industries in “recovery” in September 2021 were